Roselyn House School

 This may be used to divert a student from a destructive or disruptive action, for example guiding or leading a student by the hand, arm or shoulder with little or no force when there is a level of compliance from the students.

-Everyone working in Roselyn has the right to:
+Everyone attending or working in Roselyn House School has the right to:

 Roselyn House School works with students who are experiencing difficulties.
 We believe that our students are entitled to the best education that we can give them, the opportunities available to others, support for individual need and to this end employ highly dedicated, experienced and qualified staff.